cle1994/InnoD_Web_Handbook/3-html.md

 generally preferred to have them at the end of your body for faster page loads.

-You can either write Javascript in your HTML (but I recommend against it).
+You can either write Javascript in your HTML (but I recommend against it)...

 ```html
 <script>